istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

 include exposing the Kubernetes DNS server through an internal load balancer, using a Core DNS server, or configuring the IPs in any other DNS server accessible from the VM.

-* Mesh expansion has to be enabled by Helm.
-You need to install the [Helm client](https://docs.helm.sh/using_helm/).
+* Install the [Helm client](https://docs.helm.sh/using_helm/).
+Helm is needed to enable mesh expansion.

 {{< tip >}}
+The following instructions:
-The following instructions assume that the expansion VM is running on GCE and use Google platform-specific commands for some of the steps.
+- Assume the expansion VM is running on GCE.
+- Use Google platform-specific commands for some steps.
 {{< /tip >}}

 ## Installation steps